25 top tools (and tricks) for boosting online ticket sales for events

 10. Embeddable ticket forms/widgets

-Your preferred software may offer a ticketing form in the event webpage they provide to you, but do they let you embed that same ticketing form in other sites?
+Your preferred software may offer an online event registration form in the event webpage they provide to you, but do they let you embed that same ticketing form in other sites?
 Some event organizers prefer to build their own event websites or use platforms like Wordpress, Wix or Squarespace because of the added flexibility and stand-alone nature of those sites.
 If this is the case for you, your platform should offer embeddable ticketing widgets or forms so you can place that form into other webpages and your attendees can easily register from those pages (vs. having to navigate to another site).

 11. Registration questionnaires